luijocroussett/justworks-takehome/README.md

 [back to the top 🔝](#top)
 <br>

 * constants.js    --> Contains configurations and messages presented on the UI.
-This information ideally would be on a CDN or at least env variables that way when changing configs and application copy an application deployment wouldnt be needed.
-This file is imported and used on both the application and the tests, that way there is a single place where information where information is retrieved from avoiding double works and potetially missing needed changes that could break tests or the application.
+This information, or parts of it, ideally would be on a CDN, or at the very least as env variables, that way when changing configs and application copy a full application deployment wouldn't be needed.
+This file is imported and used on both the application and the tests, that way there is a single place where information is retrieved avoiding double works and potentially missing needed changes that could break tests or the application.
 This also makes tests more deterministic.

 * helpers.js  --> Contains helper functions used to make convertions from USD to BTC and ETH, and viceversa.

 * mockDat.js --> Contatains mock data needed to mock API calls, initial state...etc.

-* reducers.js --> contatins the reducer funtions used to calculate the new state based on application functionality and user application interactions.
+* reducers.js --> contains the reducer funtions used to calculate the new state based on application functionality and user application interactions.

-* validators.js --> Contains validator logic, in this case for the inputs in order to validate that only numeric values following proper number formats are accepted.
+* validators.js --> Contains validator logic, in this case for the inputs, in order to validate that only numeric values following proper number formats are accepted.

 <br>